justinsloan/pop-provision/README.md

 This is a custom bash script I use to provision a new Debian-based Linux Destop.
+You can read more about it [here](https://www.justinsloan.com).

 Use extreme caution before executing a bash script from a third party.